excalidraw/excalidraw-blog/content/blog/deprecating-excalidraw-electron/index.md

 link: https://twitter.com/tomayac
 ---

-Excalidraw is a virtual collaborative whiteboard tool that lets you easily sketch diagrams that have a hand-drawn feel to them.
 On the [Excalidraw](https://excalidraw.com/) project, we have decided to deprecate [Excalidraw Desktop](https://github.com/excalidraw/excalidraw-desktop), an [Electron](https://www.electronjs.org/) wrapper for Excalidraw, in favor of the Web version that you can—and always could—find at [excalidraw.com](https://excalidraw.com/).
 After a careful analysis, we have decided that [Progressive Web App](https://web.dev/pwa/) (PWA) is the future we want to build upon.
 Read on to learn more about our rationale.

 <!-- end -->